Are you angry all the time?

 - Will your anger resolve anything?

-- Will getting angry make things worse?
+- Will getting angry make things better or worse?

 - Think of what your boss, colleagues, family, friends and kids will feel.